Velocidex/velociraptor-docs/content/blog/2022/2022-03-21-paths/_index.md

 3. An `OSPath` implements specific serialization and deserialization
-   methods: When we need to pass an OSPath object to the OS API we need to serialize the abstract OSPath is a way that is appropriate to the OS.
+   methods: When we need to pass an OSPath object to the OS API we need to serialize the abstract OSPath in a way that is appropriate to the OS.
 Otherwise we prefer to retain the OSPath as an abstract path as much as possible.